 Operating System Command

 UNIX (Korn Shell) cd DERBYTUTOR

 Windows cd DERBYTUTOR

-4. Copy the SQL scripts from the Derby demo\programs\toursdb subdirectory into the DERBYTUTOR directory.
+4. Copy the SQL scripts from the Derby demo\programs\toursdb subdirectory into the DERBYTUTOR directory, as shown in the following table.
 You will use these scripts to create tables and add data to a new database, toursdb.